zeemee/backend-coding-assignment/README.md

 ### Resources

 This project provides two data files for your use to populate your database, [cocktail_recipes.csv](cocktail_recipes.csv) and [cocktail_recipes.json](cocktail_recipes.json).
-They both contain the same data, but one is a flat structure suited for csv ingestion, the other is a hierarchal json file if you prefer to work with that format.
+They both contain the same data, but one is a flat structure suited for CSV ingestion, while the other is a hierarchal JSON file if you prefer to work with that format.

-This data was aggregated from the free api at [The Cocktail DB](https://www.thecocktaildb.com), because why can't work be fun? :)
+Credits: This data was aggregated from the free api at [The Cocktail DB](https://www.thecocktaildb.com), because why can't work be fun? :)

 ### Submission